-Chris Feliciano Arnold is the author of The Third Bank of the River: Power and Survival in the Twenty-First Century Amazon.
-He has written essays and journalism for The Atlantic, Harper’s, The New York Times, Outside, Vice News, Sports Illustrated, and more.
-The recipient of a creative writing fellowship from the National Endowment for the Arts, he has published fiction in Playboy, The Kenyon Review, Ecotone and other magazines.
-Along the way, his work has been noted in The Best American Sports Writing and The Best American Short Stories.
+Chris Feliciano Arnold has written essays and journalism for The Atlantic, Harper’s, The Believer, The New York Times, Folha de São Paulo and more.
+His fiction has been recognized with a National Endowment for the Arts fellowship and published in Playboy, The Kenyon Review, and as part of Subway Library, a partnership between the New York Public Library and the MTA.
+Along the way, his work has been translated into six languages and noted in The Best American Sports Writing and The Best American Short Stories.
 He lives in the San Francisco Bay Area where he is Director of the MFA Program in Creative Writing at Saint Mary’s College of California.
-[F/NF] cfarnold.com
+His first book, The Third Bank of the River (Picador 2018) is a work of personal journalism about the Brazilian Amazon.
+[NF/M] cfarnold.com

 Lynn Freed’s books include seven novels, a collection of stories, and two collections of essays.
 Her short fiction and essays have appeared in Harper’s, The New Yorker and The Atlantic Monthly, among numerous others.
 She is the recipient of the inaugural Katherine Anne Porter Award from the American Academy of Arts and Letters, two O. Henry Awards for fiction, and has received fellowships and grants from the National Endowment for the Arts and The Guggenheim Foundation, among others.
 She is Professor Emerita of English at the University of California, Davis, and lives in Northern California.
 [F] http://www.lynnfreed.com/